“I didn’t choose the blood that runs in my veins, any more than you chose your fate. You and I, we’ve become what we

 - Publisher: HarperCollins

-Veronica Roth, a respected author for her story Divergent, has come back again with another new book.
+Veronica Roth, a respected author for her story Divergent, has come back again with a new book.
 However, this book has hit a lot of controversy.
 This is a book you will either like or hate for a few reasons.

-The book tells the story of Cyra who has the gift to inflict physical pain.
-She has enough pain inside of her that unleashing the pain onto other people can kill them if she lets it.
-When she doesn’t unleash the pain, the pain swarms inside of her, hurting her.
-Her brother, who rules over their country, uses her and her power to be his little weapon to keep the country afraid of them.
+It tells the story of Cyra who has the gift to inflict physical pain.
+She has enough pain inside of her that unleashing the pain onto others can kill them.
+When she doesn’t unleash the pain, the pain swarms inside of her, constantly hurting her.
+Her brother, who rules over their country, uses her and her power as his weapon to keep the country afraid of them.
 Of course, Cyra is getting a bit tired of that.

 Her brother captures Akos and his brother, who are the sons of an oracle from another nation.
 Akos is desperate to do anything to save his brother, including using Cyra.
 Akos’ gift, consequently, is that he can turn off gifts in a way.
 With him, Cyra cannot feel the pain inside of her anymore.

-Instead, the story drags on in the beginning.
-It goes through some hushflower stuff that doesn’t really make another appearance until about halfway through the book.
-They may have been introduced a bit earlier than that, but the hushflowers could’ve been introduced later.
+The story drags on in the beginning though.
+It goes over hushflowers, which doesn’t make another appearance until about halfway through the book.
+They could’ve been introduced later.
 The plot is also kind of still.
-Instead of getting right to it, Veronica takes her time to explain the world and some characters that most of them are not major characters.
+Instead of getting right to it, Veronica takes her time to explain the world and some characters even though most of them are not major characters.

-The imagery is great, but it drags along the story.
+The imagery is great, but it drags the story along too.
 If you want, you can skip to page 43 and not miss almost anything.
-Everything that was beforehand gets explained again later in the story again.
+Everything that was beforehand gets explained again later in the story.

-Also, letting page 43 (or even page 67) begin the story I think would also help with the world building.
+Also, letting page 43 (or even page 67) begin the story would also help with the world building.
 It took me a while to get into the book, because I was forced into her world where she shoved a bunch of information down my throat.
 It took a while to catch up.